 What is USAv3?

-USAv3 is a peaceful, digital movement to create a new Constitution for the 21st century for the American People and bring about the third iteration of our Union.
-Our goal is to organize and livestream a Constitutional Convention, enabling leading experts and the American People to work together to design a new system of government capable of handling this era’s challenges: technological disruption, ecological crisis, economic inequality, and cultural division, among others.
+USAv3 is a peaceful, digital, democratic initiative to create a new and improved Constitution for the American People and bring about the third iteration of our Republic.
+Our goal is to organize and livestream a Constitutional Convention, enabling leading experts and the American People to work together to design a new system of government capable of handling this era’s challenges: technological upheaval, ecological crisis, economic inequality, and cultural division, among others.
+This Convention is not just a solution to our systemic political problems, it is the first step in addressing all our systemic problems.

 Why do we need a new Constitution?

-Amendments can patch holes in our hull, but they cannot save a ship that has been hijacked.
-Just as Americans once replaced the failing Articles of Confederation with the Constitution, we now need another political rebirth; one that conserves our freedoms, restores our democracy, and adapts our government to the realities and challenges of today.
-Until we regain control over our government, our environment, economy, and social unity will continue deteriorating because the government will continue to regulate our civilization in favor of financial interests.
+Amendments can patch holes in our hull, but they cannot change the fact that our ship is made of wood in an age of satellites and silicone.
+Just as Americans once replaced the failing Articles of Confederation (our first government framework) with the Constitution, we now need another political rebirth; one that expands our freedom, restores our democracy, and adapts our government to the realities and challenges of today.
+Until we regain control over our government, our environment, economy, and social unity will continue deteriorating.
+Until our government stops regulating our civilization in favor of the highest bidder, these complex systems will continue breaking down and our suffering and despair will continue rising.

 The Declaration of Independence, our nation’s founding document, the very thing that birthed our Union, says the following: